How do I stop my dog barking at other dogs?

 So what do we do?

-Well, step 1 is ensuring they are calm enough to listen on walks.
+Step 1: Can your dog listen?
+Step 1 is ensuring they are calm enough to listen on walks.
 This will make the next step easier.
 A nice, focused, loose leash walk will help them remain calm during their walk.

+Step 2: Your dogs forcefield!
 The next step is finding our dog's distance where they can cope with the other dog being there without reacting.
 Imagine your dog has a force field around them, when another dog comes within this forcefield, their guns come out.
 To find this force field, you will need to learn your dog's body language and watch for the signs that they know the other dog is there, but not close enough to be scared or frustrated.

 Essentially, because other dogs predict good things happening (you saying “yes” then feeding their favourite treat), seeing another dog becomes a good thing, rather than a scary thing.